County of Santa Barbara

 Environmental Quality Act (CEQA) pursuant to CEQA Guideline Sections 15378(b)(4) and

-15378(b)(5) because the actions consist of organizational or administrative actions that will have no
+15378(b)(5) because the actions consist of organizational or administrative actions that will

 A-36)